Convergence of clock processes in random environments and ageing in the p-spin SK model: Introduction and main results

+Note that the numbers ${\lambda}_n^{-1}(x)$ play the role of the mean holding time of the process~$X_n$ in a site $x$.

-For future reference, we refer to the $\s$-algebra generated by the variables $J_n$ and $X_n$ as $\FF^J$ and $\FF^X$, respectively.
-We write $P_{\mu_n}$ for the law of the process $J_n$, conditional on the $\s$-algebra $\FF$, i.e. for fixed realisations of the random environment.
-Likewise we call $\PP_{\mu_n}$ the law of $X_n$ conditional on $\FF$.
+For future reference, we refer to the ${\sigma}$-algebra generated by the variables $J_n$ and $X_n$ as $\FF^J$ and $\FF^X$, respectively.
+We write $P_{\mu_n}$ for the law of the process~$J_n$, conditional on the ${\sigma}$-algebra $\FF$, that is, for fixed realizations of the random environment.
+Likewise we call $\PP_{\mu_n}$ the law of $X_n$ conditional on~$\FF$.

-This construction brings out the crucial r\^ole played by the clock process.
-If the chain $J_n$ is rather fast mixing, convergence to equilibrium can only be slowed through an erratic behaviour of the clock process.
+This construction brings out the crucial role played by the clock process.
+If the chain $J_n$ is rather fast mixing, convergence to equilibrium can only be slowed through an erratic behavior of the clock process.
 This process, on the other hand, is a sum of positive random variables, albeit in general dependent ones.
-The approach of \cite{G10a} (and already \cite{BBC08}) is to abstract from all other issues and to focus on the analysis of the asymptotic behaviour of the clock process.
-From that point onward, it is not surprising that stable subordinators will emerge as a standard class of limit processes; the universality appearing here is simply linked to the universal appearance of stable processes in the theory of sums of random variables.
+The approach of~\cite{G10a} (and already~\cite{BBC08}) is to abstract from all other issues and to focus on the analysis of the asymptotic behavior of the clock process.
+From that point onward, it is not surprising that stable subordinators will emerge\vadjust{\goodbreak} as a standard class of limit processes; the universality appearing here is simply linked to the universal appearance of stable processes in the theory of sums of random variables.

-In this paper we are mainly concerned with establishing criteria for the convergence of processes like \eqv(1.1.6) under suitable scaling, i.e. we will ask when there are constants, $a_n,c_n$, such that the process \be S_n(t)\equiv c_n^{-1}\wt S_n(\lfloor a_nt\rfloor) =c^{-1}\sum_{i=1}^{\lfloor a_n t\rfloor} \lambda_n^{-1}(J_n(i))e_{n,i}\,,\quad t>0, \Eq(1.clock) \ee converges in some sense to a limit process.
+In this paper we are mainly concerned with establishing criteria for the convergence of processes like (\ref{1.1.6}) under suitable scaling; that is, we will ask when there are constants, $a_n,c_n$, such that the process

+converges in some sense to a limit process.
 Note that in physical terms, the constants $c_n$ correspond to the time scale on which we observe our continuous time Markov process $X_n$, while $a_n$ corresponds to the number of steps the underlying process $J_n$ makes during that time.